Common Problems and Solutions with High School Trumpeters

 5. Developing range

 I include this topic not because I see lack of range as a common problem in high school students, but because students typically pursue range development the wrong way.
 Please refer to the “forcing” topic in the beginner section.
 Playing the trumpet with ease should be a priority; this is key to developing strength and range.
+Yet many high school students are almost obsessed with developing range quickly as a way to show off; this results in an unhealthy, counterproductive approach.
+To be the most successful trumpet player possible, the student should remove this motivation.
+This often takes an honest heart-to-heart conversation from the instructor.
+Developing range should not be a top priority; it should develop naturally through focus on a developing a good sound and on consistent practice.
 Scales are a good way to develop range.
 The student should play any scales (major, minor, etc.) up chromatically, remaining relaxed and letting the air do most of the work, until the student begins to strain to reach the highest note of a scale.
 At this point, the student should stop his/her range practice for the day.
 He/she should rest at this point and can continue practicing or playing later.
 The student should continue with this routine on an almost daily basis, and eventually, the student will be able to play the note with ease for which he/she previously strained.
 The student should then add one more scale and continue with this process.
 The process of making one’s highest attainable note easier to hit is more beneficial to range development than trying to hit notes one cannot yet hit.
 It is very important to get plenty of rest (play a scale, rest as long as it took you to play that scale, continue with this pattern) and not overplay while trying to develop range, and to increase air and crescendo as ascending.
 Concentrating on using the corners of the embouchure is important as well, making them firmer and thinking of moving them towards the center of the embouchure as ascending.

 This also relates back to the “forcing” topic in the beginners section.
 A very important aspect of trumpet playing is continuing to work on playing the trumpet with greater ease, or using less effort or energy to achieve a certain result.
 The less one has to work to play something at a certain level, the more difficult levels that person will be able to achieve.
 This needs to be practiced.
 The student should take practice materials and spend time trying to make them easier to play, trying to work less to achieve the same result.